carlosrafaelgn/rafa-pack/README.md

 ## Emerald and Ruby

-When my son found out about the removed/never released `Ruby` item, he went crazy with the idea of actually bringing it into the game. 😅 That way, I created a new ore, the `Ruby Ore`, and made it be placed on the overworld alongside regular stone.
+When my son found out about the removed/never-released `Ruby` item, he went crazy with the idea of actually bringing it into the game. 😅 That way, I created a new ore, the `Ruby Ore`, and made it be placed on the overworld alongside regular stone.

 One `Ruby` produces four `Redstone Dust`.
 Combining four `Redstone Dust` in a shape like the one below, produces an `Unfinished Ruby`, which can be smelted to produce one `Ruby`.
 One `Unfinished Ruby` also produces four `Redstone Dust`.